Buttermilk Biscuits

-Golden flaky Buttermilk Biscuits are melt-in-your-mouth delicious.
+This golden flaky buttermilk biscuits recipe is melt-in-your-mouth delicious.
 Enjoy them on their own, with jam, or smothered in gravy!

-We love our classic Homemade Biscuits, but these Buttermilk Biscuits are JUST as tasty and require fewer ingredients!
+We love our classic Homemade Biscuits, but this buttermilk biscuits recipe is JUST as tasty and requires fewer ingredients!
 If you’re short on ingredients, try our 5 Ingredient Homemade Bread or our No Knead Bread.

 Or how about when it’s smothered in Sausage Gravy?
-There are so many delicious ways to enjoy homemade Buttermilk Biscuits!!
+There are so many delicious ways to enjoy this buttermilk biscuit recipe!!

 The four ingredients are: